Lugia-Huy/Lugia-Huy/README.md

 ### Hi there 👋

 I'm Nguyen Thanh Quang Huy.
-I am a final year student majoring in Software Engineering at Ton Duc Thang University :mortar_board:.
+I'm a final year student majoring in Software Engineering at Ton Duc Thang University :mortar_board:.

 I like coding :computer:, tea :tea: or coffee :coffee: and playing games with my friends :video_game:.